sea-bass/turtlebot3_behavior_demos/README.md

 ---

 ## Docker Setup (Recommended)
-First, install Docker using [the official install guide](https://docs.docker.com/engine/install/ubuntu/).
+First, install Docker and Docker Compose using [the official install guide](https://docs.docker.com/engine/install/ubuntu/).

 To run Docker containers with graphics and GPU support, you will also need the [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-docker).